Forget the Bugatti Tourbillon – this long-lost Audi Schnellsportwagen is the V16 we really want to drive

 Auto Union Type 52 Schnellsportwagen front, driving

-For starter, the Roots supercharger was to be re-geared to reduce boost, and the 4.4-litre (4358cc) engine’s compression ratio modified so it could run on regular petrol (instead of the wild petrol-alcohol mixes deployed in competition).
+For starters, the Roots supercharger was to be re-geared to reduce boost, and the 4.4-litre (4358cc) engine’s compression ratio modified so it could run on regular petrol (instead of the wild petrol-alcohol mixes deployed in competition).
 This would have given the street-legal version around 197bhp at 3650rpm – not to mention 321lb ft at 2350rpm, which would have been pretty attention grabbing in 1934 when delivered via those skinny rear wheels.

 And while that is a reduction from the reputed 295bhp and 391lb ft of the racing version, the engineers reckoned the Schnellsportwagen would still be good for ‘around 200km/h’ flat out.
 That’s 124mph.